smaremanda/add-in-docs/docs/publish/publish.md

 # Publish your Office Add-in
-Make your add-ins available to users via an add-in catalog, a shared folder, or an Exchange server.
-Extend the reach of your add-ins to your end users.

 You can publish your add-ins to the Office Store or upload them to a private shared folder add-in catalog on SharePoint, a shared network folder, or an Exchange server.
 The options that are available depend on the type of add-in you create.